-The biggest mistake you can make in your career is not something you goof up on the job, like forgetting part of your pitch during a client presentation or getting caught complaining about your boss at the coffee station (although this is a big no-no for every employee).
+Are you struggling to advance your career?
+The biggest mistake you can make is not something you goof up on the job, like forgetting part of your pitch during a client presentation or getting caught complaining about your boss at the coffee station (although this is a big no-no for every employee).

 So, yep, we all have made plenty of not-great job choices, failed to speak up when we had the answer, or doubted our worth in a staff meeting.
 But in today’s world, when there are ever-expanding career choices and opportunities, it’s important to know how to protect and advance your career.

-Here are 6 things you can do to build a strong career:
+Here are 6 things you can do to advance your career:

 1. Believe in your value.